Giving me a new idea is like handing a cretin a loaded gun, but I do thank you anyhow, bang, bang. -- Philip K. Dick

 PATRICK J. KIGER

-I'm also a frequent blogger for the AARP website, where I write about subjects ranging from politics and pop culture to the backstories
+I'm a blogger for the AARP website, where I write about subjects ranging from politics and pop culture to the backstories

 Most of his zillions of fans probably think of sci-fi visionary author Philip K. Dick as a trippy, amphetamine-fueled Berkeley hipster.